 Juniors should carefully consider whether or not their candidacy, holistically, is strong enough to help them reach their goals.
 Remember, if you apply "direct entry," this is the last year of grades that will appear on your transcript, the last set of faculty whom you can approach for letters.
 You will navigate standardized test preparation during the spring as you complete junior independent work, so careful time management is critical.

-Junior year should be a continued time for gaining leadership experience, fostering relationships with faculty and others who will write your letters of recommendation in the future, and ensuring that medicine is truly right for you, through clinical experience, self-reflection, and talking with mentors about your plans.
+As a junior, continue gaining leadership experience, fostering relationships with faculty and others who will write letters of recommendation, and ensuring that medicine is truly right for you, through clinical experience, self-reflection, and talking with mentors about your plans.
 By now, older peers you may have known at Princeton may be in health professions school or in the application process – be sure to talk with them about their experiences!

 Any student considering applying should attend an HPA Applicant Info Session in the fall semester.
 Dates will be announced via Vitals and on Facebook.

 Other resources to provide guidance:

 - Evaluating your candidacy and deciding when to apply